reselbob/JavaFuturesDemo/README.md

 ![futures-travel-01](https://github.com/reselbob/JavaFuturesDemo/assets/1110569/2b49ce70-e003-4f31-b9cb-8007816da47a)

-The second use case a commerce scenario that runs futures sequentially and gets an order and then pays for the order, ships the order, delivers the
+The second use case is a commerce scenario that runs futures sequentially and gets an order and then pays for the order, ships the order, delivers the